The voice woke her up in the middle of the night.

 “Please close the door behind you.”
 Billie complied, and sat across from the mahogany desk that was too big for Charelle’s windowless office, but the perfect size for her ego.
 As Billie shifted in the hard tangerine chair, Charelle sat behind her desk silent, her face expressionless.
 Finally: “How’d you sleep last night, Billie?”

 “Uh…fine?
 And you?”
 What the hell is this?
 Billie was now confident that she crossed all her Ts for these events.
 Not just for her own sense of pride, but to avoid having to come into Charelle’s office to explain her fuck-ups.
-She waited impatiently, wiping invisible lint off her skirt and reminding herself that she only had two more years before she ventured out to start her own event planning company.
+She waited impatiently, picking invisible lint off her skirt and reminding herself that she only had two more years before she ventured out to start her own event planning company.
 As if she could hear her thoughts, a slow, knowing smile crept up on Charelle’s face, hiding more than it revealed.
 She rolled her eyes at Billie and looked over at the blue abstract painting that hung on the wall behind Billie’s head.
 She sat motionless, staring at – through – the painting for what seemed like an eternity.

 “You always were a hard-headed chile, nuh?”
 Billie looked up from her watch and into her boss’s face.
-The Caribbean accent taken on by this Missouri-born woman made Billie’s armpits itch.
+The Caribbean lilt taken on by this Missouri-born woman made Billie’s armpits itch.
 Familiar whispers of long summers with her gran caused her heart to quicken.

 Finally the woman looked at her.
 Charelle was beautiful, a young Grace Jones with a head full of tight black curls that stretched to the heavens from all sides.
 Always red-lipped, her minimalist sense of style was impeccable, and save for the pretentiousness, Billie admired her.
 Sometimes she desired her.
 But in this moment, she looked into her boss’s eyes and saw someone else.
 In this moment, she was frightened by her.